 'Decarbonising energy is at the core of fighting climate change,' noted Dirk Swider, VP of Group Strategy at E.ON.
-'Three quarters of global greenhouse gas emissions come from one [hydrocarbonbased] energy or the other.
+'Three quarters of global greenhouse gas emissions come from one [hydrocarbon-based] energy or the other.
 But reducing that is not an easy task and will require substantial changes in how energy is produced, transported and consumed.'

-The European Union estimates that additional investment of €200bn/y will be required in coming years.
-'That is a massive challenge and most of that money needs to come from private hands.
-But this indicates the great opportunities we have for society, customers and companies,' continued Swider.
+The European Union estimates that additional annual investment of €200bn/y will be required in coming years.
+'That is a massive challenge and great opportunity, but most of that money needs to come from private hands,' continued Swider.

 Patrick Grachan, Director of climate policy thinktank Agora Energiewende, feels the energy industry is 'on track' when it comes to direction of moving towards climate neutrality and renewables.
-However, when it comes to scale and speed, 'we're not on track to reaching greenhouse gas neutrality by 2045,' he stated.
-'This requires a lot more renewables and increasing electricity demand in Germany by 50-60%, for example, with more onshore and offshore wind.
-This is a matter of [government] policy and companies speeding up.'
+However, when it comes to scale and speed: 'we're not on track to reaching greenhouse gas neutrality by 2045,' he stated.
+'This requires a lot more renewables to meet increasing demand and is a matter of [government] policy and companies speeding up.'